sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Add more powerful SEO features to The SEO Framework right from your WordPress Dashboard.
 No sign-up required.

 == Description ==

-= 87.5% lifetime premium discount if you order a license in 2016! =

 This plugin adds an extra dashboard menu item, in which you can activate the latest free and premium extensions.